LiveNathan/blog/_posts/2025-01-15-what-would-ted-do-outside-in-tdd-nextjs.md

 often relies on manual testing for full end-to-end flows.
 He says, "I don't find end-to-end tests being all that useful to automate.
 Manually running stuff.
 That's a test.
 It's just not an automated test."

-In this guide, we're using Playwright to automate IO-Based tests at the edge, which is a pragmatic adaptation for Next.js development.
-These aren't true "end-to-end" tests in Ted's sense (spinning up the entire production stack), but rather focused IO-Based tests of specific user flows.
-You'll still want to manually test the complete application flow in a browser periodically.
+In this guide, we're using Playwright to automate tests at the application boundary.
+Playwright **does** spin up the entire Next.js application (development server) and test through a real browser - this is a true end-to-end test.
+However, we're using it strategically for specific user flows rather than trying to test every possible path through the UI.
+You'll still want to manually test the complete application in a production-like environment periodically, as Playwright tests run against the dev server, not your actual production stack.

 ---